-Figure 18 presents the average NO_x levels (theoretical 1 hour concentrations) from seven industrial sites monitored in southern Taranaki from 2014 to 2021.
-The results from Figure 16 show that NO_x levels at Fonterra are comparable with some of the larger hydrocarbon production stations around Taranaki.
+Figure 15 presents the average NO_x levels (theoretical 1-hour concentrations) from seven industrial sites monitored in southern Taranaki from 2014 to 2023.
+The results from Figure 15 show that NO_x levels at

+Fonterra are generally comparable with some of the larger hydrocarbon production stations around Taranaki and were low during 2022-2023 compared with previous years.